-The brands and malletier-names of the trunks in the International Section of the Collection include for instance Oshkosh, Friedrich, Delhopital, Griffith, Rascher, Aux Etats Unis, Duval, Barnum, Gulliver, Folding Trunk Company, Grands Magasins du Louvre, Hamilton's, William Bal, Old England, Au Printemps, Hartmann, Moritz Maedler, Belber, Hammel, Victor, Palica, Hawley's, Grand Bazar de Paris, Shwayder, Moynat, Goyard, and Louis Vuitton of France.
-A few collection trunks can be seen in the virtual visit section, for example Folding Trunk and Louis Vuitton.
-Other travelling trunks, travel equipment, and materials are described in the supplementary sections of our website.
-Further enhancements and site extensions will be unveiled in the course of 2016.
+The brands and malletier-names of the trunks in the International Section of the Collection include, for instance, Oshkosh, Friedrich, Delhopital, Griffith, Rascher, Aux Etats Unis, Duval, Barnum, Gulliver, Folding Trunk Company, Grands Magasins du Louvre, Hamilton's, William Bal, Old England, Au Printemps, Hartmann, Moritz Maedler, Belber, Hammel, Victor, Palica, Hawley's, Grand Bazar de Paris, Shwayder, and Moynat, Goyard, and Louis Vuitton of France.

-Novelties are also found through the Ecole des Malletiers Path II course-ateliers where new trunks are manufactured entirely by hand, in the Belgian atelier.
-The bespoke trunks for travel are made on special order for customers, while the unique artwork ones are usually seen only at special presentations for collectors.
+Novelties are also found through the Ecole des Malletiers Path II course-ateliers where new trunks are designed and manufactured entirely by hand, in the Belgian atelier formerly of Belmal Malletier.
+The bespoke trunks for travel are made only on commission, while unique artwork ones are usually seen only at special presentations for collectors.
 For further references about the craftsmanship, TV tributes, movie and prizes,... see founder's profile page.

 > CONTACT <